 The eventual outcome of this negotiation was that the local (Maranboy) police officer, Dave Walter who, I might add was extraordinarily cooperative, was later able to deliver his three-month report to Bruce Alcorn.
-He evidenced that, not only had petrol sniffing ended, there had been no new juvenile offences of any nature committed over that three months period.
-In another entirely unanticipated development, there had also been no adult offences… this, in what was hitherto the Top End’s most notorious and dysfunctional community
+When the scheduled day arrived, he evidenced that, not only had petrol sniffing ended, there had been no new juvenile offences of any nature committed over that three months period.
+In another entirely unanticipated development, he reported, there had also been no adult offences… this, in what was hitherto the Top End’s most notorious and dysfunctional community.

-Officer Walter noted wryly that he was the Territory’s toughest bush cop who was now supervising a model community, a situation which placed his job in jeopardy.
+Officer Roger noted wryly that he was the Territory’s toughest bush cop who was now supervising a model community, a situation which placed his job in jeopardy.

 Prior to writing this submission I have never reported how this transformation was brought about.

-The the social reconstruction proposal was in three parts:
+The social reconstruction proposal was in three parts:

 - That the community’s grandparents were to visit the classrooms regularly, if not daily, and encourage the children to secure adequate English language and numeracy (expressly… not pidgin or the phony kreole); and to generally develop skills which would attract eventual adult employment or enterprise.

 - That every weekend, each family take their kids out bush and teach them their own language and culture.
 And, how to find bush tucker.
-(There were at that time five language groups in Bamyili: Jauan, Myali, Ngalbon, Dalabon, and Djinang; knowledge of which reveals personal and clan identity, and promotes self-image and personal confidence, and all-important identification with Country).
+(There were at that time seven language groups in Bamyili: Jauan, Myali, Ngalbon, Rembarrunga, Dalabon, and Djinang; knowledge of which reveals personal, geographical and clan identity, and promotes self-image and personal confidence, and all-important identification with Country).